Dr. Edwin Hernandez

 The platform designed, implemented, and invented by Edwin, “Mediamplify,” brings the cloud and Cable TV together, effectively simplifying the distribution of music and video content to web, mobile and Cable TV subscribers.
 Recently, Mevia has become the main focus with a new brand and great UX.

-Also in 2016, Edwin and Dr. Helal crated Mobility Workx, LLC a company just dedicated to license essential patents for 4G.
+In 2016, Edwin and Dr. Helal crated Mobility Workx, LLC a company just dedicated to license essential patents for 4G.
+We have offices at the incubator, Gainesville, FL, and Texas.

 Dr. Hernandez is an IMS EliteXpert – Expert Witness